MEET SOME OF OUR ANIMALS, AND FIND OUT SOME FUN FACTS ABOUT THEM!

 With their glowing bodies, strong pincers, and nighttime adventures, Giant Asian scorpions are one of the most fascinating creatures in the rainforest!

-FUN FACT: We’ve had The General since he was a tiny baby, and his favourite thing to eat are mealworms.
+FUN FACT: We’ve had The General since he was a tiny baby, and his favourite things to eat are mealworms.